Spring '09 Update

 Denise, Kirk, and Halleigh Schauer

-If you would like to personally support Kirk and Denise monthly or in their move to Zambia please specify “Project: Move to Zambia” on your donation check memo line.
+If you would like to personally support Kirk and Denise monthly or in their move to Zambia please specify “Project: Move to Zambia” on your donation check memo line. |

-SHIP is continuing to help our friends in need in Zimbabwe.
+SHIP Training in Zimbabwe SHIP is continuing to help our friends in need in Zimbabwe.
 Our Lusaka director, Evans Chiyenge, CAWST partner, Tal Woolsey, iWASH head trainer, Flavia Feruka, and team have just been in Zimbabwe teaching the process of bio-sand filter production and installation, and the iWASH program to organizations and churches in communities that lack clean water and are suffering from significant cholera outbreaks.
 The Zimbabwe Minister of Water Affairs and the Minister of Health attended the final day of the workshop and were so impressed with the bio-sand filter they invited our team back the next week to present the technology at a local water summit.
 We feel God’s blessing on our outreach to this needy country and hope to have more doors open for us.
-In light of the desperate need that is rising in Zimbabwe we are asking for your continued support to fund these life saving interventions.
+In light of the desperate need that is rising in Zimbabwe we are asking for your continued support to fund these life saving interventions. |

 New SHIP US Staff